shsagir/play-area-sync/docs/craft-3-assets-uni.md

 ## Get ready

-For best results here, make sure you have completed all steps from the [get ready guide](/get-ready) and have [Craft running on your local machine](/craft-3-install-local).
+For best results here, make sure you have completed all steps from the [get ready guide](/craft-3-about).
 Further, this guide is for advanced users on the [Uni Stack](/app-uni) already using [Git deployment to deploy Craft](/craft-3-deploy-git).
 You don't need to care about all this, when you have [uploaded Craft with SFTP](/craft-3-upload-sftp).

 ## About Craft assets